01 of 06

 As soon as you are done scrubbing, rinse off all of the muriatic acid.
 Don't let it stay on there any longer than is absolutely necessary.
 Muriatic acid can stain stones, giving them a greenish or yellowish tint if not rinsed off properly.

-There, your stone wall (or patio or outdoor steps or whatever you're building) should now be completely clean.
+Your stone wall (or patio or outdoor steps or whatever you're building) should now be completely clean.
 If not, keep going through the process until it's clean.

-Now, rinse everything off and put the cap back on the muriatic acid and store it someplace safe.
+Rinse everything off and put the cap back on the muriatic acid and store it someplace safe.